Amrit1604/KeyVora/docs/ARCHITECTURE.md

 - **Data Validation**: Input validation is performed to ensure that user inputs meet security standards, such as passphrase strength.

 ## Conclusion
-CodedPad is designed with a focus on security and usability, leveraging modern web technologies to provide a seamless experience for users looking to manage their notes securely.
+KeyVora is designed with a focus on security and usability, leveraging modern web technologies to provide a seamless experience for users looking to manage their notes securely.
 The architecture is modular, allowing for future enhancements and scalability.